 Once we had gathered ourselves, stopped squealing with delight and had taken a million pictures of this fantastic room.

 We were welcomed again and handed a sparkling glass of Dom Pérignon champagne.
-Then, we given the menus to browse the afternoon teas on offer.
+Then, we were given the menus to browse the afternoon teas on offer.